How to Use the Academic Resource Center

 These customized templates will provide an efficient and attractive layout for your course syllabus.
 NOTE: Templates are updated after the Academic Calendar has been finalized.
 For best results use Chrome, Firefox, or Edge to download these files.

 - First Semester MWF Classes Template

 - First Semester MW Classes Template

 - First Semester TTh Classes Template

 Remembering all the technicalities of correct formatting for a particular style manual can be overwhelming.
-Both you and your students may find that the MLA Research Paper template helps you to concentrate on content rather than on form.
+Both you and your students may find that the Paper and report design and layout templates help you to concentrate on content rather than on form.

-Faculty Edu-Break sessions are currently a cooperative effort of the Center for Effective Teaching and Engaged Learning (CETEL) and Technology Resources.
+Faculty Edu-Break sessions are organized by the Center for Effective Teaching and Engaged Learning (CETEL).
 The sessions focus on pedagogic methods as well as technology and applications that will help professors engage students, evaluate student achievement and enhance personal productivity.